ErinMorelli/dlm-changelog/README.txt

 == Upgrade Notice ==

+= 1.2.1 =
+* CRITICAL UPDATE to fix a bug conflict with DLM that caused all changelog data to be deleted when updating a download via DLM

 = 1.0.1 =
 * Fixed issue where not all published downloads were showing in admin dropdown